dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsby.markdown

 layout: post
 title: Building a blog with Gatsby
 description: "Building a blog with Gatsby, a modern static content generator for React"
-longdescription: "Gatsby is a modern static content generator using React.
+longdescription: "Gatsby is a modern static content generator that uses React.
 We look at building a blog with Gatsby with extra features like pagination, and user authentication with Auth0"
 date: 2018-01-22 11:11
 category: Technical Guide, Frontend, Gatsby
 author: